zsofiasomlai/pbx-group-security/content/challenges/competencies/adaptability.md

 - Describe your most recent experience working with a virtual team.
 -- What were the challenges you faced and how did you work through them?
 - Tell me about a time when your attempt to collaborate across teams was unsuccessful.

+### table

+**NOT CLEARLY DEMONSTRATED**

+Missing detail; small scope/role

+- Was unable or unwilling to adjust to changing situations
+- Functioned ineffectively in ambiguous situations
+- Did not handle stress appropriately
+- Did not take into consideration the rhythm of business when initiating change

+DEMONSTRATED

+Adequate detail; moderate scope/role
+•	Responded efficiently to changing demands and circumstances
+•	Functioned effectively in ambiguous situations
+•	Maintained a constructive attitude in times of stress
+•	Skilfully timed change actions based on an understanding of organisational conditions VERY CLEARLY DEMONSTRATED
+Highly detailed; large scope/role
+•	Took immediate steps to incorporate the change into their work stream
+•	Viewed change and ambiguity as opportunities for organisational improvement
+•	Maintained a constructive attitude in times of stress and encouraged others to do so
+•	Skilfully timed change actions based on an understanding of both organisational and environmental conditions